El Verger

-El Verger ([el veɾˈdʒeɾ]; Vergel [beɾˈxel]) is a town of 4,992 inhabitants situated 3 kilometres from the Mediterranean Sea and 8 kilometres from Dénia, in the Comarca of Marina Alta, Land of Valencia, Spain.
+El Verger ([el veɾˈdʒeɾ]; Vergel [beɾˈxel]) is a town of 4,992 inhabitants situated 3 kilometres from the Mediterranean Sea and 8 kilometres from Dénia, in the Comarca of Marina Alta, Valencian Community, Spain.
 The main attractions are the Main Street, two medieval towers and a neoclassical church.
 The town's crest, recently resuscitated, pays homage to its name: it displays two trees and four flowers.

 The Prime Meridian crosses El Verger.